bitbouncer/postgres-asio/README.md

 # postgres-asio
 =========

-A C++11 asyncronous postgres client library
+A C++11 asyncronous postgres client library based on boost::asio.
+The library provides a thin skin on to of the C-API pglib

 Platforms: Windows / Linux